IELTS Academic Reading Sample 50 - A Neuroscientist Reveals How to Think Differently

 - Last Updated: Thursday, 08 December 2016 12:45

 - Hits: 18240

 A Neuroscientist Reveals How to Think Differently

-In the last decade a revolution has occurred in the way that scientists think about the brain.
-We now know that the decisions humans make can be traced to the firing patterns of neurons in specific parts of the brain.
-These discoveries have led to the field known as neuroeconomics, which studies the brains secrets to success in an economic environment that demands innovation and being able to do things differently from competitors.
+In the last decade, a revolution has occurred in the way that scientists think about the brain.
+We now know that the decisions humans make can be traced to the firing patterns of neurones in specific parts of the brain.
+These discoveries have led to the field known as neuroeconomics, which studies the brain's secrets to success in an economic environment that demands innovation and being able to do things differently from competitors.
 A brain that can do this is an iconoclastic one.
-Briefly, an iconociost is a person who does something that others say can't he done.
+Briefly, an iconociost is a person who does something that others say can't be done.

 Everything the brain sees, hears, or touches has multiple interpretations.
 The one that is ultimately chosen is simply the brain's best theory. ln technical terms, these conjectures have their basis in the statistical likelihood of one interpretation over another and are heavily influenced by past experience and, importantly for potential iconoclasts what other people say.